informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/07-programs-as-types.md

 The `greet` method is then defined without generic parameters, as these have been captured in the trait definition.
-We then define an empty struct `SimpleGreeter`, which is there only to implement the `Greeter` trait for any `Context` type that implements `QueryPersonContext`.
+We then define an empty struct `SimpleGreeter`, which is there only to implement the `Greeter` trait for any `Context` type that implements `PersonQuerier`.

-It is worth noticing here that in the main `Greeter` trait definition, the `Context` type, is only required to implement `PersonContext` and `HasError`, but there is no mention of the `QueryPersonContext` trait bound.
-On the other hand, the concrete `Greeter` implementation for `SimpleGreeter` can require the additional trait bound `Context: QueryPersonContext` in its `impl` definition.
+It is worth noticing here that in the main `Greeter` trait definition, the `Context` type, is only required to implement `PersonContext` and `HasError`, but there is no mention of the `PersonQuerier` trait bound.
+On the other hand, the concrete `Greeter` implementation for `SimpleGreeter` can require the additional trait bound `Context: PersonQuerier` in its `impl` definition.

-This demonstrates the benefits of separating the `QueryPersonContext` from the `PersonContext` trait: From the perspective of a consumer that uses the `Greeter` component, it does not need to know whether the generic context type implements `QueryPersonContext`.
+This demonstrates the benefits of separating the `PersonQuerier` from the `PersonContext` trait: From the perspective of a consumer that uses the `Greeter` component, it does not need to know whether the generic context type implements `PersonQuerier`.
 This means that from the trait bounds alone, we can tell whether a piece of code can call `query_person` directly, or whether it can only call the `greet` method to greet a person without knowing how the greeter determined